OCR-D/spec/web_api.md

 recommend using [Traefik](https://doc.traefik.io/traefik/).

 ### Terminology

+The key terms used in this OCR-D System Architecture are described here.
+These terms are often used here so a common understanding is necessary.

 * **Processing Worker**: a Processing Worker is an [OCR-D Processor](https://ocr-d.de/en/spec/glossary#ocr-d-processor) running as a worker, i.e. listening to the Process Queue, pulling new jobs when available, processing them, and